OVERVIEW

 Opportunities for ADCs1

-• Target Engine: tumor or tissue specificity and ability to internalize of the ADC
+• Target Engine: Identify antigen targets with tumor or tissue selectivity and ability to internalize ADCs

 Therapeutic Potential